The Adventures of Sharkboy and Lavagirl: Lawsuit

-The Total Nonstop Action professional wrestler Dean Roll, who trademarked the name "Shark Boy" in 1999, sued Miramax on June 8, 2005, claiming that his trademark had been infringed and demanding "[any] money, profits and advantages wrongfully gained".
-In April 2007, the suit was settled for a disclosed amount of $200,000.
+The Total Nonstop Action Wrestling (TNA) professional wrestler Dean Roll, who trademarked the name "Shark Boy" in 1999, sued Miramax Films on June 8, 2005, claiming that his trademark had been infringed and demanding "[any] money, profits and advantages wrongfully gained".
+In April 2007, the suit was settled for an undisclosed amount.

-Followup
+Follow-up

 In an interview during the 2020 Comic-Con@Home event, Rodriguez confirmed that a character in his then-upcoming film We Can Be Heroes was the youngest daughter of Sharkboy and Lavagirl who has shark powers.
 Taylor Dooley was confirmed to reprise her role in the film as Lavagirl, although Lautner did not reprise his role.
 We Can Be Heroes was released through Netflix in December 2020.
 In January 2021, a sequel was announced.